Entrepreneurship for Kids

 Early entrepreneur education is grooming time and is very good seasoning for the kids when they are young, especially when their minds are curious and they are eager to learn more

-Entrepreneurship Development Programme for Kids 32
+Entrepreneurial Development Programme for Kids 13

 Simoni Shah